atrium — Docs

 task

-List tasks in a workspace; show one task.
+List tasks in a project; show one task.

 atrium task list [--workspace <id>] [--filter COLUMN=VALUE]